yihui/testit/readme.md

   non-exported) in the package namespace directly available, so no need to use `package:::name` for non-exported objects

 Why?
-The only reason is laziness.
+The reason is laziness.
 It is tedious to type these commands repeatedly in tests:

 ```ruby
 message('checking if these numbers are equal...')